scipy-lectures/scientific-python-lectures/advanced/optimizing/index.rst

 The first thing to look for is algorithmic optimization: are there ways to compute less, or better?

 For a high-level view of the problem, a good understanding of the maths behind the algorithm helps.
-However, it is not uncommon to find simple changes, like **moving a computation outside a for loop**, that bring in big gains.
+However, it is not uncommon to find simple changes, like **moving computation or memory allocation outside a for loop**, that bring in big gains.

 Example of the SVD
 ...................